DashDevs Blog Is PHP Still Relevant in 2026? Business Impact and Strategic Considerations

 Modern Frameworks: Keeping PHP Future-Ready

-• Teams needing to scale content or commerce platforms
+• Teams scaling content-driven or commerce platforms

 Why Fintech Companies No Longer Use PHP for New Development